1solation/javascript-training/README.md

-# javascript-training
+# all things web training

-A collection of some JavaScript courses/katas I've done for personal & professional development.
+A collection of some courses/katas I've done for personal & professional development.

 ## Authors